 Types of Premises Liability Accidents

 A premises liability accident is one that occurs because of a property defect.
 Any time a property owner, business owner, or landlord fails to properly maintain a property or does not warn visitors of potential hazards, resulting in injuries, a premises liability accident lawsuit may take place.
 Some types of premises liability accidents become claims more than others.

 - Amusement park accidents

 - Elevator and escalator accidents

 - Swimming pool accidents

 Whether you have a case depends on your classification as a guest on the property, how long the defect was present at the property, and what a reasonable and prudent owner would have done in similar circumstances.
 A consultation with a Glendale premises liability attorney can help you find out if you have the elements for a premises liability lawsuit.

 Property Owner Responsibilities to Guests

 Every property and business owner in Arizona owes some responsibilities to guests.
-What these duties depend on the status of the visitor.
+What these duties depend on is the status of the visitor.
 An invitee, or invited customer, receive the highest standards of care.
 A property owner must search for unknown hazards, repair known defects, and warn of potential risks.
 A licensee also has an invitation to enter a property but does so for his or her purposes rather than to benefit the property owner.
 Landowners do not owe licensees a duty to search for hidden hazards.

-Trespassers do not receive any duties of care from property owners, other than owners cannot intentionally cause trespasser harm.
+Trespassers do not receive any duties of care from property owners, other than owners cannot intentionally cause trespassers harm.
 Child trespassers, however, do demand a level of care.
 A property owner must keep premises reasonably safe for children who may wander into the area.
 This includes covering swimming pools and containing dangerous pets.
-Learning whether you have grounds for a lawsuit takes understanding your status as a visitor.
+Learning whether you have grounds for a premises liability lawsuit takes understanding your status as a visitor.